Search

 Latest News

-There is plenty going on and we want to keep you up to date with all our news!
+There is always lots going on at Holy Trinity and we want to keep you up to date with all our news!

-Please see below to view our recent news.
+Please see below for some of our recent news.

 Wednesday 25th March 2026